-It’s that time of the year again when, with the last throes of summer ebbing into shorter days and colder climes, attention shifts towards the Christmas season.
+It’s that time of the year again when, with winter’s slow approach ushering in shorter days and chilly nights, attention shifts towards the Christmas media strategy.

 For brands, seasonal media planning should now begin in earnest.
 According to the Financial Times, around 30% of yearly sales in the retail sector occur over the festive period, with Black Friday and Cyber Monday leading the charge.